Is Career Training Right For You? Take The Free Quiz

 Some examples of the types of financial aid you might qualify for include:

-Federal Pell Grants usually are awarded only to undergraduate students who have not earned a bachelor’s or a professional degree.
+Federal Pell Grants usually are awarded only to undergraduate students who display exceptional financial need and have not earned a bachelor’s, graduate, or professional degree.
 A Federal Pell Grant, unlike a loan, does not have to be repaid, except under certain circumstances.
-The maximum Federal Pell Grant award for the 2016-2017 award year is $5,185; however, the actual award depends on the student’s financial need, the college’s cost of attendance, the student’s enrollment status, and the length of the academic year in which the student is enrolled.
-Students can receive the Federal Pell Grant for up to the equivalent of 12 semesters.
+Award amounts can change yearly.

 Unsubsidized Loans – Unsubsidized loans are available to students regardless of financial need.
 Students are responsible for repaying interest during all periods.